abdalazizesam/scrcpygui_controller/README.md

 - **Persistent Settings:** Your configuration is automatically saved when you close the app and reloaded on the next launch.
 - **Cross-Platform:** Built with Python and Tkinter, it works on Windows, macOS, and Linux.

+## 📥 Download

+You can download the latest release of the application from the [**Releases Page**](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/releases).

+For users who prefer to run from source, please follow the installation instructions below.

 ## 🚀 Installation

-To use the Scrcpy GUI Controller, you need to have Python and `scrcpy` installed on your system.
+To use the Scrcpy GUI Controller from source, you need to have Python and `scrcpy` installed on your system.

 ### 1. Install Python